Edit Blog Post

 makes me feel like I'm the only girl in the world.

-breath at this weird nightclub teeming with 20 somethings, Latin techno beckons us in.
+catch our breath at this weird nightclub teeming with twenty-somethings, Latin techno beckons us in.
 Very hedonistic, but tolerable for a quick nightcap.
 My mind whirls with memories of Costa Rica circa 1988.

 Silver lining though.
 All these hippy expats have brought a culture of eco-awareness that may have rubbed off on the Costa Ricans, who are now influencers for the rest of the Latin Americas.
 They appears to be leading the way with clean streets, recycling, conservation, and proper pet welfare practices.
 And good luck finding a plastic straw for your drink anywhere.